IBMDeveloperUK/Cloud-Hosted-Twitter-Bot/Labs/lab-4.md

 r.HandleFunc("/tweetjoke", TweetHandler)
 ```

-Because the `twitter_auth` is within its own package you will also need to add it to your imports.
+Because the `twitter_auth` is its own separate package you will also need to add it to your imports.
 This will be a relative path to the file on your machine.
-For example:
+For example, it should look something like:

 ```go
 twitter_auth "github.com/cloud-hosted-twitter-bot-workshop/pkg/twitter_auth"